sgchun/nps/README.md

    To match SNPs between GWAS summary statistics and training and validation cohorts, NPS relies on the combination of chromosome, base position and alleles.
 All alleles are designated on the forward strand (+).
 NPS ignores **SNPID** and **rsid**.
 The **alleleA** has to match **ref** allele, and the **alleleB** has to match **alt** allele in the GWAS summary statistics.
 The allelic dosage counts the genetic dosage of **alleleB** in each individual.
 Markers are expected to be ordered by the **position**.

 3. **Training sample IDs in the PLINK .fam format.** The samples in the .fam file should appear in the exactly same order as the samples in the training genotype files.
-This is *space-separated* six-column text file without a column header.
+This is *space- or tab-separated* six-column text file without a column header.
 The phenotype information in this file will be ignored.
 See [PLINK documentation](https://www.cog-genomics.org/plink2/formats#fam) for the details on the format.
    ```
    trainF2  trainI2  0  0  0 -9
    trainF3  trainI3  0  0  0 -9
    trainF39 trainI39 0  0  0 -9
    trainF41 trainI41 0  0  0 -9
    trainF58 trainI58 0  0  0 -9
    ```
 4. **Training phenotypes in the PLINK phenotype format.** NPS looks up phenotypes in a separately prepared phenotype file.
 The phenotype name has to be "**Outcome**" with cases and controls encoded by **1** and **0**, respectively. **FID** and **IID** are used together to match samples to .fam file.
 This file is *tab-delimited*, and samples can appear in any order.
 Missing phenotypes (e.g. missing entry of samples in .fam file or phenotypes encoded by **-9**) are not allowed.
    ```